anshilina/ds_projects_2022/mobile_tariffs_recommendations/README.md

 # Research on the recommendation of mobile tariffs

-We have data on customers who have already switched to "Smart" or "Ultra" mobile plan.
-We need to model the classification of tariff.
-Our model should select the most suitable tariff using the users' characteristics.
+We have data on customers and their mobile plan.
+We will build ML model to classify tariff using customers' data.

 **Goal:** Select the model with the highest *accuracy* (0.75).